Matstaps/Portfolio-project-two/README.md

 ### Button Section

 * The button sections allows to user to make a choice of water, fire and wood.
 It triggers a JS function to select a random computer choice.
 * The font is consitent with the website, and the colour palette contrasts with the background colour.
-The button colour compliment the background colour
+The button's colour compliments the background colour.

 ![Button image](assets/readMe_assets/buttonchoiceandscore.png)

 ### Choice Sections

-* This section shows the user the choice they have made and the corresponding user choice.
+* This section shows the user the choice they have made and the corresponding computer choice.

 ![Choice image](assets/readMe_assets/buttonchoiceandscore.png)

 ### Score Section

-* This section informs the user user of thr current accumulation of scores of both the user and computer.
+* This section informs the user of the current accumulation of scores of both the user and computer.

 ![Score image](assets/readMe_assets/buttonchoiceandscore.png)